Master Goldsmith & Silversmith

 Ruth Rhoten is a Goldsmith and Silversmith who is inspired by nature.
 She creates pieces reflecting the earth’s beauty.

-Expertise range from original one-of-a-kind pieces to limited editions in Gold and Silver.
+Her expertise ranges from original one-of-a-kind pieces to limited editions in Gold and Silver.
 Commissions for jewelery and sculpture are always welcome.

-Contact her: 510-798-2734 firstname.lastname@example.org
+Contact Her: 510-798-2734 firstname.lastname@example.org